 Nonprofit case management isn’t about data or a specific set of tasks.
 It’s about developing client relationships, and building a plan to make a difference.

-Each nonprofit organization makes critical decisions about how to approach case management for the benefit of its unique clients.
+Each nonprofit organization makes critical decisions about what case management models work best for their clients’ benefit.
 For some clients, case management is as simple as building a plan and letting the client take it and work it independently.
 For others, the client could benefit from a more hands-on approach with regular assistance, accountability, and evaluation.
 No “one size fits all” exists in the nonprofit service world.

 Determining how to best serve a client starts with data.
 When nonprofit organizations undergo the process of onboarding a new client, they ask for lots of information because their clients might qualify for different programs depending on their needs and eligibility.
 Clients aren’t automatically approved for every program, because not every program fits them.
 Instead, case managers work to create a plan to help each client individually and ensure their success.
 The plans nonprofits formulate and the way they work with clients tend to fall under unique case management models.